dribnet/purvs/README.md

 Approaching number 8, I'm thinking of just taking what I've done for B and changing the letter B into something different.

 I have also decided on my final colours!
 I went with a pink theme and used different shades of the colour for a simplistic style as my alphabet is quite modern.

+I've completed my numbers!
+Surprisingly, I found these easier to create than the letters but I'm happy with the outcome.
+0 was the last number I did and it made me realise how difficult it will be to create another version of it for the letter O. However, I think I sort of have an idea on how it'll come out.